Ye kicked out of Skechers' headquarters in California

 “Skechers is not considering and has no intention of working with West,” the company said.
 “We condemn his recent divisive remarks and do not tolerate antisemitism or any other form of hate speech.”

 For weeks, Ye has made antisemitic comments in interviews and social media, including a Twitter post earlier this month that he would soon go “death con 3 on JEWISH PEOPLE,” an apparent reference to the U.S. defense readiness condition scale known as DEFCON.
-He was suspended from both Twitter and Instagram.
+His posts led to his suspension from both Twitter and Instagram.

 He apologized for the tweet on Monday.